-Preston's Story ~ This is my cute boy and he has ADHD.
+Our Story ~ This is my cute boy and he has ADHD.
 He has an "invisible" mental disorder that affects his focus, self-control (impulsive), learning, Executive Functioning Skills, social skills and ability to think into the future (cause and effect of actions).
 He has also been diagnosed with some sensory processing issues, anxiety and depression and ODD, or Oppositional Defiance Disorder, which blossoms in the form of runaway attempts, belligerence, intentional button-pushing and defiance toward everyone in our family.
 Parenting is difficult enough without having a kiddo that appears totally normal but struggles inwardly in so many ways.
 Years ago before his issues came with a name, I didn't believe in the 'diagnosis' or idea of ADHD.
 It wasn't until the issues that he had had since he was two (issues that went far beyond regular toddler behavior) grew worse with each year until I would spend almost every night in tears of exasperation and wonderment.
 When he was finally diagnosed by a neuro-psychologist at age seven, I was still in a perplexed state because I didn't know what ADHD really meant or what to do about it.
 It's even more to swallow when the top recommendation is a prescription for stimulant medication, an antidepressant, then whatever else is needed to deal with the side effects of those drugs.

 He struggled immensely staying on task in the first grade and I eventually came to class twice a week just to help him with his work and stay focused; he was getting into trouble.
 This was when I received my first phone call from the principal.
 I never thought that I would come to speak with the principal regularly.
 My little guy started getting in trouble through impulsive behavior whether it was to get a rise out of the other student(s), because he was 'white hot angry,' or because he 'just did it.'
 I've had the school bus parked in front of my house several times and bewildered that that could actually happen.
-(The good news is, that it does and we weren't the first!).
+(The good news is that we weren't the first!).

 He eventually started meeting with the school counselor weekly one-on-one and also in a group to help with his social skills.
 I thought that come summer time being out of school, things would lighten up a little because he would have more attention from me and I could monitor his behavior more consistently.To my surprise and chagrin, his behavior escalated rapidly.
 There wasn't a day that went by that I didn't cry.
 I had already tried altering his diet and application of essential oils.
 I tried adding trace minerals, tuna omega oil pills and other vitamins.
 I cut back on video game and television time.
 Nothing seemed to be improving - I felt so helpless.
 It was time for some outside help.

 Along with behavior modification techniques I bit the bullet and tried a few different medications - a low-dose Zoloft for his depression and Concerta for the ADHD.
-The meds did help tremendously for several hours of the day until the cornucopia of side effects, the 'off hours' and lessening effectiveness of the drugs left me considering new routes; some issues and behaviors having been exacerbatedby the meds.
+The meds did help for several hours of the day until the cornucopia of side effects, the 'off hours' and lessening effectiveness of the drugs left me considering new routes; some issues and behaviors had been exacerbatedby the meds.
 I began to read more about the long-term effects of medication along with understanding that to maintain effectiveness, dosages had to be increased regularly - this was difficult for me to swallow.
 I was referred to a podcast with Dr. John Gray (author of the Men are From Mars, Women are From Venus books) in which he outlines a specific supplementation regiment that I started, along with some other dietary alterations, in December of 2011.
-Preston experienced a good 6-8 weeks of horrendous withdrawal (both behavior and stomach upset) but once seemingly detoxed of the meds, made tremendous strides.
+My kiddo experienced a good 6-8 weeks of horrendous withdrawal (both behavior and stomach upset) but once seemingly detoxed of the meds, he made tremendous strides.
 He was gaining weight, sleeping at night and for the most part, very manageable.